Tashkent Metro: Ticketing

-One ride costs 1,400 soum (US$0.13), regardless of distance traveled or number of transfers.
+One ride costs 3,000 soum (US$0.25) when paid with cash, regardless of distance travelled or number of transfers.
 Fare enforcement takes place at the points of entry to the stations.
-Once a passenger has entered the Metro system, there are no further ticket checks – one can ride to any number of stations and make transfers within the system freely.
-Transfers to other public transport systems, such as bus, are not covered by the ticket.
+Once a passenger has entered the Metro system, there are no further ticket checks; passengers can travel to any number of stations and transfers within the system freely except one stations joint between sergeli line's end station and Qipchoq station transfers, which adds extra 2,000 soums for a transfer if paid with cash or 1,700 soum or cheaper depending on the type of electronic payment;.
+Transfers to other public transport systems, such as bus, are not covered by the ticket, although there are some discounts or cashbacks presented by many mobile apps and electronic payment systems and credit or debit card systems such as VISA, MasterCARD or UZCARD or others for all the people.